treeverse/lakeFS/README.md

 ## ⚠️ An update on Hacktoberfest ⚠️

-We are always happy to review your lakeFS PRs.
-Unfortunately however this year we are unable to allocate resources this year to support these efforts _in the context of Hacktoberfest_.
+We are always happy to review your lakeFS PRs!
+Unfortunately however this year we are unable to allocate resources to support these efforts _in the context of Hacktoberfest_.

 ## lakeFS is Data Version Control (Git for Data)